 Similarly, this APLO obliges manufacturers to disclose data protection measures and risks related to privacy and security; however, there is already a general transparency requirement in the scope of the General Data Protection Regulation (GDPR).
-Similarly, the APLO incorporates the obligation for device operating systems to include parental controls during configuration and to provide warning information specific to the Law on the protection of consumers and users against situations of social and economic vulnerability (TRLGDCU) as an objective requirement for device compliance.
-However, the Sale of Goods Directive, already harmonizes objective conformity requirements for goods within the EU, so the introduction of this new conformity requirement in the TRLGDCU creates a disproportionate burden for retailers operating within the EU, in particular those engaged in cross-border trade.
-Therefore, adding paragraph 7 to Article 115 c of the TRLGDCU seems to conflict with the harmonization objective of the Sale of Goods Directive, so in order to avoid unintended negative consequences we suggest the deletion of this provision.
+Similarly, the APLO incorporates the obligation for device operating systems to include parental controls during configuration and to provide warning information specific to the Law on the Protection of Consumers and Users Against Situations of Social and Economic Vulnerability (TRLGDCU) as an objective requirement for device compliance.

+However, the Sale of Goods Directive, already harmonises objective conformity requirements for goods within the EU, so the introduction of this new conformity requirement in the TRLGDCU creates a disproportionate burden for retailers operating within the EU, in particular those engaged in cross-border trade.
+Therefore, adding paragraph 7 to Article 115 c of the TRLGDCU seems to conflict with the harmonisation objective of the Sale of Goods Directive, so in order to avoid unintended negative consequences we suggest the deletion of this provision.

-6. Electronic Commerce Directive and Audiovisual Media Services Directive
+6. Electronic Commerce Directive and AVMSD

-In parallel, it is necessary to highlight that the inclusion of age verification obligations in consumer law has the effect of fragmenting the single internal market.
-Although "contractual obligations relating to consumer contracts" are excluded from the coordinated scope of the Electronic Commerce Directive, this exclusion does not affect the requirements applicable to products and services.
+In parallel, it is necessary to highlight that the inclusion of age verification obligations in consumer law has the effect of fragmenting the Single Market.
+Although "contractual obligations relating to consumer contracts" are excluded from the coordinated scope of the Directive on Electronic Commerce, this exclusion does not affect the requirements applicable to products and services.

-Furthermore, the Electronic Commerce Directive establishes in Article 3 the principle of home Member State control, according to which, on the one hand, "each Member State shall ensure that the information society services provided by a service provider established on its territory comply with the national provisions applicable in the Member State in question which fall within the coordinated field, and, on the other hand, specifies that "Member States may not, for reasons falling within the coordinated field, restrict the freedom to provide information society services from another Member State".
+Furthermore, the Directive on Electronic Commerce establishes in Article 3 the principle of home Member State control, according to which, on the one hand, "each Member State shall ensure that the information society services provided by a service provider established on its territory comply with the national provisions applicable in the Member State in question which fall within the coordinated field", and, on the other hand, specifies that "Member States may not, for reasons falling within the coordinated field, restrict the freedom to provide information society services from another Member State".

 The DSA, in line with the Electronic Commerce Directive, upholds the country-of-origin principle as a fundamental pillar of EU law.
 This principle ensures that online service providers are primarily regulated by the laws of the EU Member State in which they are established.
+It prevents Member www.ecommerce-europe.eu | info@ecommerce-europe.eu | +32 (0) 496 273 060

-It prevents Member States from imposing additional, potentially burdensome obligations on providers established in other Member States.
+States from imposing additional, potentially burdensome obligations on providers established in other Member States.

-Along the same lines, Articles 3 and 4 of the Audiovisual Media Services Directive provide that "Member States shall ensure freedom of reception and shall not restrict retransmissions on their territory of audiovisual media services from other Member States for reasons which fall within the fields coordinated by this Directive", and specify that "Member States shall remain free to require media service providers under their jurisdiction to comply with more detailed or stricter rules in the fields coordinated by this Directive provided that such rules are in compliance with Union law".
+Along the same lines, Articles 3 and 4 of the AVMSD provide that "Member States shall ensure freedom of reception and shall not restrict retransmissions on their territory of audiovisual media services from other Member States for reasons which fall within the fields coordinated by this Directive", and specify that "Member States shall remain free to require media service providers under their jurisdiction to comply with more detailed or stricter rules in the fields coordinated by this Directive provided that such rules are in compliance with Union law".